 Well, this is but one effort to share the secret that is Spain.

-Without further ado, let me introduce 7 unusual things to do in Spain…
+Without further ado, let me introduce you to an inside collection of unique and unusual things to do in Spain…

 Tenerife, indeed perhaps all the Canary Islands, are almost criminally underrated.
 True, some resorts serve up the standard stereotype of awful Brits abroad, but that’s not the whole story.
 Flung off the coast of Africa, these volcanic islands give out an intoxicating Caribbean-African vibe, with quiet black sand beaches, mountains, mysterious pyramids and more.